Actifio/OracleDataRedactionFeature/README.md

 433504465
 ```

-We can masking the last four digits with this policy:
+We can mask the last four digitsof the SSN with this policy:

 ```
 BEGIN